BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   * Voracidous
   * Ancient Dragons of Destruction
 * Fixes/Changes to some enemies' drop pools:
-  * Witch Doctors will drop an Eridium stick, and have a pretty good chance of dropping a Relic as well.
-  * Enemies changed to drop from from the Badass loot pool, rather than the standard enemy pool:
+  * Some "Badass" enemies weren't actually pulling from the badass drop pool, which has been fixed:
     * Badass Boroks
+    * Badass Knights
+    * Badass Fire Archers
+    * Undead Badass Psychos
+  * A few more standard enemies have also been set to drop from the badass pool:
     * Bulstross
     * Arguk the Butcher
     * Skeleton Giants *(as if the Dragon Keep DLC needed more loot)*
-    * Badass Knights
-    * Badass Fire Archers
-    * Undead Badass Psychos
+    * Individual Handsome Sorcerer stage bosses
+  * Then a few other tweaks to certain enemies:
+    * Witch Doctors will drop an Eridium stick, and have a pretty good chance of dropping a Relic as well.
+    * Elite Savages are guaranteed to drop loot (though just from the standard pool)
+    * Most Tributes from the Wattle Gobbler Headhunter Pack were set to drop from the badadss loot pool, but three weren't set to drop any loot at all.
+This mod fixes the three to have them drop as well.
 * Remove early-game loot restrictions.
 This is actually a superset of the similar feature already present in UCP 4.0.
 This version enables spawning of basically everything from the beginning, including all grenade types,